Montessori Timeline

 A legacy that endures

-Maria Montessori died on May 6, 1952, in Noordwijk aan Zee, the Netherlands.
-By then, her work had reached many parts of the world and had grown far beyond its beginnings in San Lorenzo.
 Her legacy endures not because she left behind a fixed system, but because she offered a different way of seeing the child: with patience, respect, and trust.
-Through AMI and the educators who carried her work forward, Montessori education continued to grow internationally, including a renewed wave of interest in the United States that would later help give rise to the American Montessori Society.
+Through AMI and the educators who carried her work forward, Montessori education continued to grow internationally.
+In the United States, that legacy would later find renewed expression in the American Montessori Society.